 Supplement facts: Mucuna Pruriens seed extract 200 mg, 15 % L dopa

-Directions: Take one mucuna pruriens capsule in the morning or as directed by your health care provider.
+Directions: Take one capsule in the morning or as directed by your health care provider.

-There are many substances in the herb, besides L Dopa, that have a clinical effect.
+A. There are many substances in the herb, besides L Dopa, that have a clinical effect.
 The enhancement of dopamine is only one of many ways it influences the body and mind.
 There are quite a number of different products on the market with varying levels of l dopa percentages and other constituents within the herb.
-The only way to tell if a supplement will work for your needs is to try each different product since you may get different results from each one.
-Higher l dopa concentrations may not necessarily be a better option.
+The only way to tell if a supplement will work for you is to try each different product since you may get different results from each one.
+Higher l dopa concentrations may not necessarily be a better option it they come at the expense of the other beneficial ingredients within the plant.

 Currently, I'm taking 400 mg daily